Annemarie, Duchess of Parma: Personal life

-On 7 October 2009 the House of Bourbon-Parma announced Annemarie's engagement to Carlos, Prince Hereditary of Parma, the son of Carlos Hugo, Duke of Parma and Princess Irene of the Netherlands.
+On 7 October 2009 the House of Bourbon-Parma announced Annemarie's engagement to Carlos, then Crown Prince of Parma, the son of Carlos Hugo, Duke of Parma and Princess Irene of the Netherlands.
 The civil marriage took place on 12 June 2010 in Wijk bij Duurstede.
 The church wedding was to have taken place in La Cambre Abbey on 28 August 2010, but was postponed due to the illness of the prince's father.
 In a final announcement about his deteriorating health, the Duke of Parma conferred Carlos as the next Head of the House of Bourbon-Parma and bestowed Annemarie with the title Contessa di Molina (Countess of Molina).
 The couple married in a Catholic ceremony at La Cambre Abbey on 20 November 2010.
 The wedding was attended by Máxima, Princess of Orange, Willem-Alexander, Prince of Orange, Queen Beatrix, Prince Jean of Luxembourg, and Duarte Pio, Duke of Braganza.
 According to a 1996 decree issued by Queen Beatrix, Annemarie and her husband are part of the Dutch nobility and are entitled to the princely Bourbon-Parme title with the style Royal Highness in The Netherlands as members of the extended royal family.

-Anne Marie and Carlos have three children:
+Annemarie and Carlos have three children: